Braver Angels: Scholarship on Braver Angels

 Scholars who doubt that Braver Angels can actually reduce polarization include psychologist Peter Coleman.
 Coleman argues that animosity between groups is stronger than a single workshop can change: "Just meeting with other people, particularly once for a short period of time, is insufficient to changing people's attitudes, habits, the media they watch, the internet that they serve."

-Alex Zamalin, author of Against Civility, The Hidden Racism in Our Obsession with Civility, argues that Braver Angels is only looking at civic politeness and thus does not address the power dynamics that are needed for political change.
+Alex Zamalin, author of Against Civility, The Hidden Racism in Our Obsession with Civility, argues that Braver Angels deals only with civic politeness and thus does not address the power dynamics needed for political change.

-Out of Braver Angels' workshops, "Red/Blue workshops" have received the most scholarly investigation.
-The Red/Blue workshops have been characterized as "reciprocal group reflection."
-Scholarship on Braver Angels has included an examination of its meetings as artistic performances and as comparable to religious teachings, such as those dealing with reconciliation and creating opportunities to "listen attentively and empathetically to [people's] authentic concerns."
+Of Braver Angels' workshops, "Red/Blue workshops" have received the most scholarly investigation.
+They have been characterized as "reciprocal group reflection."
+Scholarship on Braver Angels has included an examination of its meetings as artistic performances and as comparable to religious teachings, such as those dealing with reconciliation and creating opportunities to "listen attentively and empathetically to authentic concerns."

 Scholars have also begun to investigate the effects of Braver Angels on political polarization.
 One study, which had undergraduate college students participate in Red/Blue workshops, found that "that depolarization is especially effective when it includes both informational and emotional components, such that citizens who are moved to empathize with outgroup members become more likely to internalize new information about them."
 One study found that Red/Blue workshop participants learned to get along with each other, understand each other's positions, and identify points of common interest, and improved their skills in relating across political differences.

 Sociologist James Cavendish believes that religious groups should use the Braver Angels model, among others, to counter polarization in America and build more robust social relationships, regardless of political antagonism.